Our students design and run their own national postgraduate conference

 Each year, a committee of current students are invited to design and deliver a major national postgraduate research conference.

-This multidisciplinary theme has been designed to bring together PGRs from all backgrounds, celebrating the diversity and uniqueness of each research journey, from its original roots to its ultimate reach.
+The conference theme, Roots and Reach, was designed to bring together PGRs from all backgrounds, celebrating the diversity and uniqueness of each research journey, from its original roots to its ultimate reach.

 All of our research is unique, and we have all been inspired and motivated in some shape or form to pursue, grow and shape our projects.
 We want to hear about your journey, from its roots to where you ultimately want it to reach, which we feel encompasses all stages of a project.
 This can be anything from our underlying motivations, the methods underpinning our work, our personal or professional development, the challenges we have faced to our ultimate aims and goals.

 The event programme and brochure were designed by research student Sarah Walker with the goal of reducing the amount of paper and single-use materials utilised at the event.
 The single-page paper programme gives an overview of the day with a QR code to link to the full online brochure with all the abstracts, bios, and extra information about the presenters and exciting keynotes.